 Community Score Cards can be applied as part of the monitoring system of various programmes or projects, both by state services and by NGOs.
-A minimum of two sessions need to be conducted to assess changes.
+A minimum of two sessions needs to be conducted to assess changes.

 Community Score Cards are a simple tool.
 However, some preconditions should be met.
 One should have a good understanding of the local governance context.
-Most importantly it requires a buy-in by the service providers, as they have to participate in the process.
-Ideally, citizens have some level of awareness about the services, or public awareness and information dissemination campaign are conducted prior or in parallel to the scoring exercises.
+Most importantly it requires buy-in by the service providers, as they have to participate in the process.
+Ideally, citizens have some level of awareness about the services, or public awareness and information dissemination campaigns are conducted prior to or in parallel to the scoring exercises.
 Lastly, it is critical to have good and purposeful facilitation by a technically competent intermediary.

 Step 1: Plan and prepare

 Establish the basis for a Community Score Card process: